yast/yast.github.io/_posts/2020-12-04-digest-of-yast-development-sprint-114.md

 ---

 Fortunately, Christmas is around the corner and the year 2020 is coming to an end.
-But the YaST team is not thinking of holidays yet.
+But the YaST team is not thinking about going on holidays yet.
 Quite the contrary, we have been working on a broad range of topics as usual.
 So let's have a look at some of them.

 ### Polishing the Cockpit Wicked Module